Close

 Sahar Salimi

-Advisor: Mostafa Rahnama
+Advisor: Dr. Mostafa Rahnama

 I am working on Fusarium sp. genome evolution and structure.
 I use bioinformatics and machine learning techniques to identify and characterize transposon elements.
 Additionally, I am exploring the effect of transposon on gene expression and genome structure.